-Best book for mystics: Autobiography of a Yogi
+Best Spirituality Book for Depression: Autobiography of a Yogi by Paramhausa Yogananda

 Autobiography of a Yogi is a classic–and for good reason.
 It’s a litany of amazement, of spiritual gurus at their best.
 (And what a life this Yogananda dude has had to have interacted with so many of them.)